 BEST CHARACTER

-This award goes to the game that shows off a charactery worthy of inclusion on a NESmaker Mount Rushmore.
+This award goes to the game that shows off a character worthy of inclusion on a NESmaker Mount Rushmore.
 Why is your character unique, interesting, or compelling?
 Maybe it's the look or style, maybe it's a backstory or the context of the character in his or her world.
 The winner of this award will create the most memorable new character.

 BEST PIXEL ART